mjkaufer/Messer/README.md

 ## Contributing

 Take a look in [Issues](https://github.com/mjkaufer/Messer/issues) for things to contribute to.
-In the future, only PR's that reference an issue will be considered.
+Only PR's that reference an issue will be considered.
 If you have a feature idea, submit an issue so it can be discussed!

 ### Before you submit your PR, ask yourself...